MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-how-to-preview-vat-statements.md

 ---
-    title: How to: Preview VAT Statements | Microsoft Docs
+    title: How to Preview VAT Statements | Microsoft Docs
     description: After you have defined a VAT statement, you can see a preview of it on the screen.
     services: project-madeira
     documentationcenter: ''